krlawrence/graph/README.md

 [Oct-23-2017] Quite a lot has been added to the Janus Graph section - more to come soon
 [Oct-15-2017] Experimental - The /book folder now includes DOCBOOK, EPUB and MOBI format versions of the book.
 [Oct-10-2017] Several sections have been improved, I also made updates to reflect changes made in Tinkerpop 3.3

-To read the book in a browser click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.html) or for a PDF version click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.pdf).

 Details of how to build the various output formats from the Asciidoc source are contained in the README.md under the *book* folder.